Axial engine

-In either form the axial or 'barrel' engine can be derived as a cam engine or swashplate or wobble plate engine.

-(A wobble-plate is similar to a swash plate, in that the pistons press down on the plate in sequence, imparting a lateral moment that is translated into rotary motion.
-This motion can be simulated by placing a compact disc on a ball bearing at its centre and pressing down at progressive places around its circumference.
-The difference is that while a wobble plate nutates, a swash-plate rotates.)

 While axial engines are challenging to make practicable at typical engine operating speeds some cam engines have been tested that offer extremely compact size (approximating to a six-inch (150mm) cube) yet producing approximately forty horsepower at c 7000 rpm, useful for light aerial applications.
 The attraction of lightweight and mechanically simple (far fewer major moving parts, in the form of a rotor plus twelve axial vanes forming twenty-four combustion chambers) engines, even with a finite working life, have obvious application for small unmanned aircraft.
-(Such a design having allegedly been tested at NAVAIR PSEF in 2003.)

 History

 Macomber

 In 1911 the Macomber Rotary Engine Company of Los Angeles marketed one of the first axial internal-combustion engines, manufactured by the Avis Engine Company of Allston, Massachusetts.
 A four-stroke, air-cooled unit, it had seven cylinders and a variable compression ratio, altered by changing the wobble-plate angle and hence the length of piston stroke.
 It was called a "rotary engine", because the entire engine rotated apart from the end casings.